 You only need a Doctor’s note if you are unable to work and are ill for longer than seven calendar days.
 Your employer will provide you with an SC2 self-certificate form for shorter periods of illness.

-If you have had some tests arranged by your Doctor (eg blood, urine, x-ray, etc) you should telephone our Result Line on 01642 605682.
-The line is open between 2pm - 5pm, Monday to Friday.
+If you have had some tests arranged by your Doctor (eg blood, urine, x-ray, etc) please telephone the main surgery number 01642 613331 between 2pm - 5pm, Monday to Friday for your result.

 To ensure patient confidentiality, we only release results to the patient, unless alternative arrangements have been agreed in writing.